 On signing up, only three questions are asked: gender, age and parish.
 We do not ask for names because the data we collect is anonymous.
 Once signed up, the new U-Reporter starts receiving polls, which are sent twice a month.
 Each poll is delivered as a message conversation, i.e. we send a question and the replies prompt auto-generated responses from us until the poll is complete.
-A U-Report poll sent in the morning currently gains at least 500 replies by the end of the first day.
+A U-Report poll sent in the morning currently gains at least 500 responses by the end of the first day.

 A team of young people – the U-Report Youth Council – help to run U-Report.
 This includes sharing their ideas on topics and questions for polls.
 Organisations are welcome to suggest polls on relevant issues affecting children and youth.

 The data from U-Report polls is made available to the public in real-time on our website.
 We share results with colleagues, the media and partners, including government and NGOs.

 At the heart of U-Report is an acknowledgement that youth need to have a say in decisions about their own lives, and that typically decision-makers don’t ask for their perspectives.